mahakmandlecha/Plasma-Donor-Connector-System/README.md

 # beta15_CodeIsFun
 >Problem Statement- Health-a-gram
-No Proper channel/platform of communication between blood/plasma donors and one who are in need.
+>No Proper channel/platform of communication between blood/plasma donors and one who are in need.
 Create a platform which shall be used as a platform between donors and receivers.
 Constraints
-Should suggest donors near you whose medical information resembles with yours Spam protection
+>Should suggest donors near you whose medical information resembles with yours Spam protection
 Privacy-focused
 Hyperlocal filtering

-Suggestions
-Search and sort people by blood group, location etc.
-Can have chatting feature
-Proper authentication system
-Able to share news feed / story about requirements